El Alsson American School Learning Support

 British Secondary Learning Support

-El Alsson offers an exclusive Learning Support program that provides a variety of services for our KS3 students.
-After the appropriate assessing in identifying children with particular needs.
-We create a personal profile that informs and monitors progress and support given.
-Many of the services provide emotional and educational provisions for a child to succeed within their studies and coping skills.
+El Alsson offers an exclusive Learning Support program that provides a variety of services for our KS3/4 and 5 students.
+After the appropriate assessment in identifying children with particular needs.
+We create a personalised plan that informs and monitors progress and support given.
+Many of the services provide educational provisions for a child to succeed within their studies and coping skills.
 We strive to equip each child with additional lessons and one on one support to ensure a formal understanding of what they are learning.
-Math Booster is an extra tutor or lesson based class that students are encouraged to attend in order to improve math scores.
-This class is usually provided within a lunch period so child is not missing any other mandatory classes.
-In addition Learning Support supply’s every student with the proper access arrangements which allow every student to receive the appropriate time, equipment and provisions to achieve a smooth testing environment for their specific needs.
+In addition Learning Support supplies every student with the proper access arrangements which allow every student to receive the appropriate time, equipment and provisions to achieve a smooth testing environment for their specific needs.

-The Head of Learning support is responsible for ensuring that Access Arrangements for each student is provided as identified by need or more formal assessment by a qualified assessor.
-Evidence of support is collated by the Head of Learning Support and referral made to a qualified specialist assessor for external examinations.
-Working alongside the Examinations Officer and Head of Centre the Head of Learning Support ensures that all documentation and evidence needed for application to external examination boards is updated regularly.
+The Learning Support Teachers in KS3 and KS4 & 5 are responsible for ensuring that Access Arrangements for each student is provided as identified by need or more formal assessment by a qualified assessor.
+Evidence of support is collated by the Learning Support Teachers in KS3 and KS4 & 5 and referral made to a qualified specialist assessor for external examinations.
+Working alongside the Examinations Officer and Head of Centre the Learning Support Teachers in KS3 and KS4 & 5 ensure that all documentation and evidence needed for application to external examination boards is updated regularly